mikewarot/Bitgrid/README.md

 Evaluation:
   Cells will be evaluated in two phases, to avoid race conditions, and make it easier to understand, in the manner of coloring a chessboard, starting with 0,0

+  As of 6/16/2023 - benchmarks show about 60 nanoseconds/cell on a fast processor

 Probes:
   It should be possible to force a stream of bits to a given cell input, again this is arbitrary